 Spiritually, the Pink Moon signifies rebirth and renewal following the hardship of winter and serves as a reminder that life is a set of ups and downs, a cycle of dormancy and revitalization.
 The beginning of the lunar cycle is the new moon, a time when that glowing rock takes a hiatus, leaving us in the shadows.
 It is considered a birth by many spiritualists, a time to wipe the slate clean and meditate about new goals.
 As the lunar cycle moves forward, energy builds and the moon ripens once again, igniting imaginations, inspiring awe and ushering in a sense of completion.
 In a way, even if everything goes utterly wrong by the time the full moon appears, we can still marvel and bask in the moonlight and then start over again.

-Curiously, the last lunar cycle began on March 24, 2020 and there is no question that much has happened in the world and in many of our lives since then.
-But the world is still spinning, and the next full moon will be there time and time again.
-Take this opportunity to look toward the night sky next Tuesday, April 7th, and marvel at our bright and glowing nearest planetary neighbor.
+Since the last lunar cycle that began in March, our world is still a little crazy.
+But still it spins, and the next full moon will be there time and time again.
+Take this opportunity to look toward the night sky on April 26 and marvel at our bright and glowing nearest planetary neighbor.
 It’s a wonderful reminder that no matter who or where we are, we’re all looking up at the same moon.
 Stay safe and enjoy the view!